npmcdn-to-unpkg-bot/robyremzy.github.io/_posts/2016-08-08-leaflet-inside-a-post.md

 ```
 {% endraw %}

 Ok, we just need to do some happy javascript one time for all.
-After the we will just have to add some `key:value` into the parmas of our post.
+After that we will just have to add some `key:value` into the parmas of our post.
 So i mod this section like this:

 {% raw %}
 ```html